Medicines when you leave the hospice

 Sometimes the same medicine will have different names.
 For example, a medicine might have a brand name (the name given to the medicine by the company who developed it) and a generic name (the name of the active ingredient of the medicine).

 Medicine can come in different forms that look or taste different (sometimes called different formulations).
-For example, the same medicine might be in a tablet form or in a capsule with power inside.
+For example, the same medicine might be in a tablet form or in a capsule with powder inside.

 Check the medicines you’ve been given are the ones you’ve been prescribed.
-If they look or tastes different to normal, you can ask your GP, nurse or pharmacist about them.
+If they look or taste different to normal, you can ask your GP, nurse or pharmacist about them.